nikasakandelidze/aws-journey/storage/aws-storage.md

 is for read heavy usecases ( where write once read many times situation arises ).
 Like: storing movies, images, documents and etc.
 The simple design of s3-s api avoids some of the OS-related complications of block storage and allows anyone easy access to any amount of professionally designed and maintained storage capacity.
-When we write data into s3 alongside our actual data some metadata is also associated with it which has some security and access information in it stored.
+When we write data into s3 alongside our actual data some metadata is also associated with it which has some security and access information in it storedi.

+## Usecases
+Generally AWS s3 can be an excellent alternative to all the cases where file system on propertary data center servers were used.
+Storing all the files retriecing them and etc.
+In some cases S3 might be an even better alternative since it's data is reliable ( replicated ) and safe. and also has bunch of custom configuration possibilites for specializing base mechanisms of s3 for: frequent reads, frequent writes and etc...